apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 .. note:: The span logic is also used by the HostDB and more than one otherwise inexplicable feature is provided by the span logic for that module.

-After configuration initialization the cache processor is started by calling :ccp:func:`CacheProcessor::start()`.
+After configuration initialization the cache processor is started by calling :cpp:func:`CacheProcessor::start()`.
 This does a number of things.

 For each valid span, an instance of :cpp:class:`CacheDisk` is created.
 This class is a continuation and so can be used